exekube/exekube/README.md

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The framework is a thin layer around several open-source DevOps tools:

-- Docker Compose
+- Docker Compose (for our local deveopment environment)
 - HashiCorp Terraform
-- Kubernetes
-- Helm for Kubernetes
+- Kubernetes and Helm

 The goal of this project is to make it straightforward for DevOps engineers to manage cloud infrastructure and Kubernetes API objects using a git-based workflow and a Continuous Delivery (Continuous Integration) pipeline.